cu-mkp/sandbox/docs/Chaillard_final-report.md

 The second task was to create semantic trees from the vocabulary in the thesaurus.
 Once again category by category.
 These were created in the [vocabulary_abstraction.ipiynb](https://github.com/cu-mkp/manuscript-object/blob/v1.0-danachaillard/vocabulary_abstraction.ipynb) jupyter notebook.
 The trees are only to be found in the notebook.
 They were created using wordnet, which is a corpus that can give us the hypernyms of a word.
 For the the trees, I used only the tagged expressions in the thesaurus that are single words.
 I also had to clean the data to remove words not in the corpus or where the correct meaning we are looking for is not in the corpus.

-A sample screenshot for Animals is provided below.
+An example tree for Animals is provided below.
 To see all trees, visit [vocabulary_abstraction.ipiynb](https://github.com/cu-mkp/manuscript-object/blob/v1.0-danachaillard/vocabulary_abstraction.ipynb).

 ### Animals
 ```